 Served as counsel to The Scripps Research Institute in establishing Scripps Florida, a new state-of-the-art scientific research institute, in Palm Beach County, Florida against a variety of legal challenges from environmental and non-profit organizations.

 Represented publicly held financial services corporation and its chairman and chief executive officer in defense of million claim brought by minority shareholders of wholly owned subsidiary alleging breach of fiduciary duty, breach of contract, fraud and civil theft in two-week hearing before AAA arbitration panel.

 Obtained directed verdict, affirmed on appeal, on behalf of national law firm sued for damages in excess of million for alleged legal malpractice in drafting limited partnership documents.

-FL General: This program is approved for 8.0 hours of general CLE in Florida.
+FL General: This program is no longer approved for general CLE in Florida.

-FL Certification Credits: This program is approved for 8.0 hours of Certification Credits in Civil Trial and State and Federal Government and Administrative Practice.
+FL Certification Credits: This program is no longer approved for Certification Credits in Civil Trial and State and Federal Government and Administrative Practice.

 CA General: This program is approved for 7.5 units of general CLE in California.

 This program is approved for CLE in the states listed above.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.

 Recording policy: No audio or video recording of any program is permitted.